Starcounter/Docs/guides/typed-json/typed-json-internals/README.md

 `{"FullName":"John Doe","Age":33}`

 ### Next
 It's important to understand this basic structure of templates and instances.
 All other features for Typed JSON, that will be described in later texts use this core implementation.
-For example Dynamic Typed JSON will create the templates automatically when needed and JSON-by-example will parse a jsonfile and convert it to templates.
+For example Dynamic Typed JSON will create the templates automatically when needed and JSON-by-example will parse a JSON file and convert it to templates.